Bud Clark (politician): Mayor of Portland

-Bud Clark (right) after performance of The Nutcracker with Oregon Ballet Theatre at Keller Auditorium, 1985.
+Bud Clark (right) after a performance of The Nutcracker with Oregon Ballet Theatre at Keller Auditorium, 1985.

 In 1984, Clark ran for mayor when no other candidate would come forward to challenge Frank Ivancie.
 He won in the primary, on May 15, 1984, with 54.7% of the vote.
 Under Portland's rules for municipal elections, Clark's winning more than 50 percent of the vote in the primary meant that there would be no runoff election in the fall, and his name was the only name on the ballot in the November general election.
 In view of this, he was already being referred to as "mayor-elect" well before November, but was "officially" elected mayor on November 6, 1984.
 His term began on January 2, 1985.
 As mayor, he was recognized for his eccentricities.
 He commuted to work by bicycle, and was known for his distinctive cry of "Whoop, Whoop!"
 His distinctive style led to an appearance on The Tonight Show with Johnny Carson in October 1984.

 In office, Clark found that Ivancie had reduced the city's reserves and budget.
 As mayor, Clark created the nationally recognized 12-Point Homeless Plan, supported the growth of mass transit, including the MAX Light Rail line to Gresham, Oregon, aided downtown development, and initiated and led the campaign to build the Oregon Convention Center.

 Clark sanctioned The Mayor's Ball, an annual charity event featuring independent musicians from all over the Pacific Northwest.
 The Mayor's Ball ended after the election of Vera Katz.
 A spokesperson for then-Mayor Tom Potter, said that the event cost Clark's office $45,000 and also admitted that it also pulled in nearly $80,000.

 Clark was re-elected in 1988 after defeating 11 candidates in the primary and beating former Chief of Police Ron Still in the general.

 Due to $71,650 in campaign debt (mostly to U.S. Bank with a $52,000 lien against his personal home) from his 1988 campaign, Clark needed to raise money in 1991.
 A $100-per-plate fundraising event ended up significantly undersold, and the "Oregon Political Party" fundraiser in the South Park Blocks actually lost money.

 Clark retired from politics and resumed his career as a tavern owner.
 In 2011, he wrote the foreword to Portland's Goose Hollow, a book about the neighborhood's history.